danielholzner/wasm-eval/README.md

     schedule_eval(expr, values).then(res => {
         if(res) {
             console.log(res); // 7
-        } else { // null is returned on parse error console.log("Could not parse expression");
+        } else { // undefined is returned on parse error console.log("Could not parse expression");
         }
     });